zeroos/PX4-user_guide/en/advanced_features/throw_launch.md

    the speed of
    [COM_THROW_SPEED](../advanced_config/parameter_reference.md#COM_THROW_SPEED),
    which by default is set to 5 m/s.
 To achieve that, throwing it to around 2 m altitude and 2 m away should suffice.
+If this speed is not achieved, the aircraft will fall down with the motors off.
+Try to avoid excessive rotation during the throw, as this might cause the drone to fail or behave unpredictably.
 1. After the downward velocity is detected (the vehicle starts falling down), the motors should turn on and the vehicle will start flying according to the mode it is in.